Installation & Quick Start

 - Track rules are always evaluated first (passive counting, never blocks)

-403; if the filter matches, increment failure counter - Throttle -- if the counter exceeds the limit,
+403; if the filter matches, increment the failure counter - Throttle: if the counter exceeds the limit,

 Fail-Open / Fail-Closed